Skip to main content

 Delete snapshot

-You can delete snapshots that are no longer needed.
+You can delete a snapshot that is no longer used.

-• If any incremental snapshots exist, the full snapshot cannot be deleted.
+• If there is one or more incremental backup snapshots, the full backup snapshot of that volume cannot be deleted.

 caution